 Every new feature we build goes through at least 2 weeks of beta testing to make sure it's bug-free, user-friendly, and is the right solution to our churches' problems.
 Our team of beta testers is crucial in evaluating these improvements and giving us feedback about what works, what doesn't, and what could be improved.
 We are always looking for more people to join our beta testing team, so we get plenty of feedback before we release new features to the thousands of churches we serve.

-**Now accepting Beta Testers for the new look of the Browser Software**
+**Now accepting Beta Testers for a brand new Scheduling experience!**

 Need some more information first?
 Check out our beta FAQs.

 You would be a great fit for beta testing if you like to try out new things and provide feedback about what worked and what didn't.
 We especially appreciate people who can help us understand how their church operates and why their request would help make their lives better.
 The ideal beta tester isn't rattled by change, and they have a good process at their church for communicating about changes to other people too.

 In addition to our eternal gratitude, you get new features and bug fixes before anyone else.
 You also get to play a vital role in shaping the future of the Church Community Builder software, providing feedback and recommendations that will benefit thousands of churches.